Savage Land: Fictional history

-Kevin survived, thanks to the timely intervention of the orphaned sabretooth tiger later known as Zabu.
-He grew to adulthood in the Savage Land, becoming the adventurer known as Ka-Zar.
+Kevin survived, thanks to the timely intervention of the orphaned Smilodon Zabu.
+He grew to adulthood in the Savage Land, becoming Ka-Zar.
 Ka-Zar had many team-ups with the X-Men, who first revealed the Savage Land's existence, Spider-Man, and many other superheroes who had visited the Savage Land.
 He later met and married Shanna the She-Devil.